s-haddock/pythonanywhere-api/README.md

 # pythonanywhere-api
-A simple API to tie into Pythonanywhere.com
+A simple requests API to tie into Pythonanywhere.com